ashvardanian/StringZilla/README.md

 sz::string_view("the quick brown fox").find("brown"); // 10
 ```

-The header-only library covers search, hashing, sorting, comparison, set intersection, memory operations, and lazy UTF-8 segmentation; the bulk and GPU engines for edit distances, alignment scores, and fingerprints live in the companion `stringzillas` distribution.
+The header-only library covers search, hashing, sorting, comparison, set intersection, memory operations, and lazy UTF-8 segmentation, plus the engines for edit distances, window overlap, and multi-pattern search, each with a host arm and a CUDA one.

 ### Rust